tailscale/tailscale/api.md

 }
 ```

-## Replace the list of DNS nameservers for a tailnet
+## Replace the list of global DNS nameservers for a tailnet

 ``` http
 POST /api/v2/tailnet/{tailnet}/dns/nameservers